Zolgensma: the assessment, treatment process, and after care – FAQs

 It should be possible to complete these tests and have the results within a few days.

 A small number of children may have developed AAV9 antibodies before they are tested.
-Depending on what is called the antibody titre level, the presence of these antibodies could mean that it’s not possible to administer Zolgensma.
-Recent evidence suggests that only a small number of children may become ineligible for this reason (around 5 in 100 children tested).
+The presence of these antibodies could mean that it is not possible to administer zolgensma.
+This depends on what is called the ‘antibody titre level’.
 If AAV9 antibody titres are reported to be above 1:50, your child may be re-tested.
-AAV9 antibody results are valid for 30 days.
+AAV9 antibody results are valid for 30 days."

 These are at: